Little Stan Greenberg is Dead

-A dear friend and former colleague, Andy Davis, used to giggle at the sight of Stan Greenberg and I rushing through the hallowed halls of Shell House (the ANC’s former headquarters) together and talking numbers and strategy.
-He’d mock me, I like to think is a comradely way, about being “Little Stan Greenberg”.
+A dear friend and former colleague, Andy Davis, used to giggle at the sight of the American pollster, Stan Greenberg, and I rushing through the hallowed halls of Shell House (the ANC’s former headquarters) together and talking numbers and strategy.
+He’d mock me, I like to think is a comradely way, about being “Little Stan Greenberg.”
 For those who know us both, Andy was not referring to physical stature, but to the relationship that the two of us had.
 Stan was one of my mentors.
 I delighted in learning from him, his generosity as a teacher and, yes, I was embarrassingly content in being regarded as his Robin.

 Indeed, over the years I evolved an activist’s disdain for polling in its contribution to the politics of the sign, of spectacle over substance and message über alles.
 Polling’s effects sucked out whatever honesty was left in politics.
 The transnational regime of pollsters helped forge a politics of the centre and constrain aspirations to fundamental change.
 Variations of “better lives for all” manifested across the globe.
 The politics and policies undergirding those lofty slogans encouraged its opposite.